kwaldenphd/interactive-visualization-python/README.md

 52. In `plotly`, traces compatible with these subplots support `xaxis` and `yaxis` attributes.

-53. Trace types compatible with 2D cartesian subplots incldue scatterplots, bar charts, histograms, and box plots.
+53. Trace types compatible with 2D cartesian subplots include scatterplots, bar charts, histograms, and box plots.

 54. Both `X` and `Y` axes support a `type` attribute.